Personal Protective Equipment, or PPE, is the first line of defense in protecting the applicator from harm.

 This course is self-paced and does not have an instructor.

-The following courses are also currently approved by ODA's Pesticide Certification and license renewal:
+The following courses are currently approved by Oregon Department of Agriculture for Pesticide Certification and license renewal:

 Kaci Buhl is an Associate Professor of Practice at Oregon State University (OSU).
 She coordinates the Statewide Pesticide Safety Education Program, working to educate professional pesticide applicators.
 On the national level, Ms. Buhl is the Deputy Director of the Pesticide Educational Resources Collaborative, which creates pesticide manuals, exams, and other resources for professionals.
 She studied integrated pest management (IPM) at Michigan State University and previously coordinated the National Pesticide Information Center (NPIC).